rbowen/presentations/droidcon_keynote/slides.md

 ## Delegate and trust

 * Welcome new contributors, and let them make mistakes
-* Succession planning is a way to make yourself immortal
+* Mentoring (and succession planning) is a way to make yourself immortal
 * Mentoring is one of the most rewarding things you can ever do in your career